This also applies to cable, chain, and webbing.

 This video shows how to work with both knots and ropes.
 It's worth your time.

 Remember that you connect ropes to other gear, including knots, by dropping the rope on the other gear.
 You can't drop a knot on a rope.

-Knots that are connected to a rope inherit the rope's color (except Münters which are always green and bends which inherit the color of one of the ropes).
+Knots that are connected to a rope inherit the rope's color (except Münter hitches which are always green and bends which inherit the color of one of the ropes).
 When a knot isn't connected to a rope, you can set its color in the properties pane.

-If you create your own knots, you should use green rope as explained here.
+If you create your own knots, they should be green as explained here.

 You can use double and triple barrel knots to create bights and bends (see the Fisherman's knot, below).
 A barrel knot can also be used as a stopper on the end of a rope.
 A sample file provides additional instructions on using barrel knots.